Business line of credit vs. credit card: How to decide

 Types of purchases

-A business credit card, on the other hand, might be more convenient for smaller purchases such as advertising expenses or travel costs.
+Business credit cards might be more convenient for smaller purchases such as advertising expenses or travel costs.

 Borrowing period

-The borrowing period for a business LOC—also known as the draw period—typically lasts a set number of years.
-During this time, you can withdraw funds as often as needed, as long as you don’t exceed your credit limit.
+Business LOCs have a draw period, which typically lasts a set number of years.
+Funds can be withdrawn as often as needed during the draw period—as long as you don’t exceed your credit limit.

-Generally, interest rates on business LOCs are lower than those on business credit cards.
-But some business credit cards offer low introductory annual percentage rates (APRs) for extended periods as well.
+Interest rates Interest rates on business LOCs are typically lower than those on business credit cards.
+Interest rates tend to be higher than business LOCs, but some business credit cards offer low introductory annual percentage rates (APRs) for extended periods.

 Secured or unsecured

-A secured business LOC requires business owners to offer collateral that matches the total borrowed.
-Secured LOCs usually have lower interest rates and allow for higher borrowing limits, as they pose less risk to the lender.
-On the other hand, unsecured business LOCs don’t require collateral, but they might— like some credit cards—require a personal guarantee from the business owner to reduce risk to the lender.
+• Unsecured business LOCs don’t require collateral, but they might—like some credit cards—require a personal guarantee from the business owner to reduce risk to the lender.

 Fees